Marker Logo

 Topics.
 This historical marker is listed in this topic list: War, Cold.
 A significant historical date for this entry is May 5, 1961.

 Location.
 34° 39.932′ N, 98° 23.041′ W. Marker is in Fort Sill, Oklahoma, in Comanche County.
-Marker is at the intersection of Corral Road and Randolph Road, on the right when traveling east on Corral Road.
+It is at the intersection of Corral Road and Randolph Road, on the right when traveling east on Corral Road.
 The marker is located east of the U.S. Army Field Artillery Museum in Missile Park.
 Touch for map.
 Marker is in this post office area: Fort Sill OK 73503, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-German K-18 15cm Cannon (a few steps from this marker); U.S. MGM-31A Pershing I (within shouting distance of this marker); U.S. M2 Corporal Missile (within shouting distance of this marker); U.S. M119 105mm Light Howitzer (within shouting distance of this marker); U.S. M65 280mm Gun, "Atomic Annie" (within shouting distance of this marker); U.S. M249 & M250 4x4 Heavy Gun-Lifting Trucks (within shouting distance of this marker); 280mm Heavy Motorized Gun M65 (within shouting distance of this marker); German 100mm Field Gun, Model 1904 (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: German K-18 15cm Cannon (a few steps from this marker); U.S. MGM-31A Pershing I (within shouting distance of this marker); U.S. M2 Corporal Missile (within shouting distance of this marker); U.S. M119 105mm Light Howitzer (within shouting distance of this marker); U.S. M65 280mm Gun, "Atomic Annie" (within shouting distance of this marker); U.S. M249 & M250 4x4 Heavy Gun-Lifting Trucks (within shouting distance of this marker); 280mm Heavy Motorized Gun M65 (within shouting distance of this marker); German 100mm Field Gun, Model 1904 (within shouting distance of this marker).
 Touch for a list and map of all markers in Fort Sill.

 The U.S. PGM-11 Redstone Missile and Marker image.
 Click for full size.

-Photographed By James Hulse, September 9, 2021
+Photographed by James Hulse, September 9, 2021

 2. The U.S. PGM-11 Redstone Missile and Marker

-is open to the public, but appropriate photo identification is required for access to the post.
+More about this marker.
+The marker and museum are located on Fort Sill, an active military installation.
+The museum is open to the public, but appropriate photo identification is required for access to the post.

 Also see . . .
 U.S. Army Field Artillery Museum.
 (Submitted on September 24, 2021, by James Hulse of Medina, Texas.)